DaveVoorhis/Spoing/Demos/README.md

 This application demonstrates the basic capability of Spoing, and also serves as a starting point for building your own applications.

-To configure it, use Maven:
+Before you can try the demos, you have to build them with maven:

+	mvn clean
-	mvn clean install
+	mvn install

-Six scripts are provided, three desktop (Windows, MacOS and Linux) and three Web (Windows, MacOS, and Linux).
+Once you have built the demos, you will notice that six scripts are provided, three desktop (Windows, MacOS and Linux) and three Web (Windows, MacOS, and Linux).

-To run a demo, use the command-line to cd to the _Deploy/demo subdirectory, then run the Web or Desktop script for your operating system.
+To run a demo, use the command-line to cd to the Demos subdirectory, then run the Web or Desktop script for your operating system.

 The Web demos will start up a Web server which will remain running until explicitly terminated via Ctrl-c.
 When the server starts, it will show the URL to access the application.

-**NOTE:** Converting from Ant to Maven is a work-in-progress.
-If you see this note, it means the provided shell scripts don't work.
-That will be rectified shortly.